shontelleQA/qa-end-to-end/02-api-testing/gorest_api/README.md

 - Test authentication behavior using bearer tokens (positive and negative authorization cases).
 - Document testing artifacts in a recruiter-readable, portfolio-ready structure.
 - Prepare all test cases for future automation using Python and API frameworks.
+Automate selected test cases using Python + Requests as part of Phase 1 automation.

 ---